msankhala/drupal-pre-committer/README.md

 npx drupal-pre-committer config
 ```

-Select the tools you want to install from the list:
+Select the linting tools you want to install from the list:

+1. Secretlint
 1. ESLint
+1. Stylelint
 1. Prettier
-1. Stylelint
+1. Twig CS Fixer
-1. Secretlint
+1. PhpCodeSniffer
 1. Twig CS Fixer

 **The CLI will:**